nokia/CPU-Pooler/README.md

 - process starter binary capable of pinning specific processes to specific cores even within the confines of a container
 - a mutating admission webhook for the Kubernetes core Pod API, validating and mutating CPU pool specific user requests

 The Device Plugin's job is to advertise the pools as consumable resources to Kubelet through the existing DPAPI.
-The cpus allocated by the plugin are communicated to the container as environment variables containing a list of physical core IDs.
+The CPUs allocated by the plugin are communicated to the container as environment variables containing a list of physical core IDs.
-By default the application can set its processes CPU affinity according to the given cpu list, or can leave it up to the standard Linux Completely Fair Scheduler.
+By default the application can set its processes CPU affinity according to the given CPU list, or can leave it up to the standard Linux Completely Fair Scheduler.

-For the edge case where application does not implement functionality to set the cpu affinity of its processes, the CPU pooler provides mechanism to set it on behalf of the application.
+For the edge case where application does not implement functionality to set the CPU affinity of its processes, the CPU pooler provides mechanism to set it on behalf of the application.
 This opt-in functionality is enabled by configuring the application process information to the annotation field of its Pod spec.
 A mutating admission controller webhook is provided with the project to mutate the Pod's specification according to the needs of the starter binary (mounts, environment variables etc.).
 The process-starter binary has to be installed to host file system in `/opt/bin` directory.